Jasmin1117/AOOPSRS/README.md

 #### Video Demo: HR Management Functionalities

-Explore our comprehensive video demo showcasing the HR management functionalities of our system.
-This video provides an in-depth look at how HR professionals can utilize our platform to streamline employee management processes.
+We have created a comprehensive video demonstration showcasing the functionalities of our HR Management Dashboard.
+This video provides an overview of how HR personnel can manage employee information, approve leave requests, and more.

-Watch the demo here: [HR Management Functionalities Demo](https://www.youtube.com/watch?v=6HUcJP_-e2Y)
+**Watch the demo here:** [HR Management Functionalities Demo](https://www.youtube.com/watch?v=6HUcJP_-e2Y)

-**Timestamps for key functionalities:**
+Timestamps for key functionalities:

 - 00:00 Login
 - 00:15 Access HR Dashboard